awslabs/amazon-redshift-utils/README.md

 This [project](src/SnapshotManager) includes a Lambda function that will ensure that your Redshift cluster is backed up as frequently as you require, and that the snapshots that it creates are cleaned up automatically when they are no longer needed.

+# WLM Query Monitoring Rule (QMR) Action Notification Utility

+This [project](src/QMRNotificationUtility) enables a scheduled Lambda function to pull records from the QMR action system log table (stl_wlm_rule_action) and publish them to an SNS topic.
+This utility can be used to send periodic notifications based on the WLM query monitoring rule actions taken for your unique workload and rules configuration.

 # Presentation
 We included a presentation which describes main features of the Amazon-Redshift-Utils including some examples, tips and best practices: Redshift_DBA_Commands.pptx